Why Isn’t My Ancestor in the Census? 7 Reasons and Census Search Tips

 This can all lead to challenges with you later finding your family in those indexes.

-One of the reasons you may not be able to find your family in the census is because they changed their first or last names.
+If you are wondering “why isn’t my ancestor in the census”, one of the reasons could be because they changed their first or last names.
 This was common with immigrants, who wanted to assimilate or avoid discrimination.

 If the family was having financial or other problems, children could have been sent to live with relatives or had to live with another family to work.
 Or a wife/widow could have moved in with a relative.
 This means they might not be where you’d expect to find them.